Prostate cancer is the most common cancer among men, other than skin cancer.

 Since treatments can cause erectile dysfunction and incontinence, many men desire to find a way to prevent the disease from occurring in the first place.

-Many natural compounds can have a positive effect on the prostate.
+Many natural compounds may have a positive effect on the prostate.

-Is pomegranate juice one of those compounds, or is it just another internet myth that keeps being bantered about?
+Does pomegranate qualify as one of the herbs for prostate, or is it just another internet myth that keeps being bantered about?

 We will discuss the effects of pomegranate juice on prostate cancer prevention.